-- 1. Admission to a degree or eligible certificate program or acceptance to the Teacher Education Program (you must have received a formal letter of admission). - 2.
+- 1. Admission to a degree program or acceptance to the Teacher Education Program (you must have received a formal letter of admission). - 2.
 Maintain half-time academic status - 3.
 Maintain satisfactory progress in the program.

 Criteria for satisfactory progress are listed on page 54.